nineteendo/Mp4-To-Srv3/output/readme.md

-# The SRT file is exported here
+# The SAMI file is exported here